Types of Plans

 expectancy at retirement.
 Employer contributions to fund the promised

 benefits are mandatory.
-Investment gains and losses decrease or increase
+Investment gains and losses cause employer

-terminating employees are used to reduce employer contributions.
+forfeited by terminating employees are used to reduce employer

 Cash Balance Plans